+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 NIJO CASTLE

-‘Nijōjō’ was built in 1603 and was home to Tokugawa Leyasu, the first shogun of the Edo period.
-The area is divided into 3 areas, Honmaru, Nnomaru and the large garden.
+‘Nijōjō’ was built in 1603 and was home to Tokugawa Ieyasu, the first shogun of the Edo period.
+The area is divided into 3 areas, Honmaru, Nnomaru, and the large garden.

-‘Nijōjō’ was built in 1603 and was home to Tokugawa Leyasu, the first shogun of the Edo period.
-The area is divided into 3 areas, Honmaru, Nnomaru and the large garden.
+‘Nijōjō’ was built in 1603 and was home to Tokugawa Ieyasu, the first shogun of the Edo period.
+The area is divided into 3 areas, Honmaru, Nnomaru, and the large garden.

 Steep bpath with sakure tree